 LTACH Model of Success: Trinity Mother Frances Hospitals and Clinics – Tyler TX

-Long-term acute care hospitals, or LTACHs, provide highly specialized, acute care for critically ill patients who suffer from multisystem complications and thus require long hospitalizations.
+LTACHs provide highly specialized, acute care for critically ill patients who suffer from multisystem complications and thus require long hospitalizations.
 LTACH patients average a length of stay of 25 days or more, along with specialized, 24/7 clinical treatment and/or therapeutic intervention.

 “It’s been a team effort between Trinity Mother Frances, CHC and ContinueCARE.
 We all have a common goal to create the right patient care environment to help patients get well.”

-Stephanie Hyde, Administrator, Tyler ContinueCARE Hospital
+Stephanie Hyde, CEO, Tyler ContinueCARE Hospital

 - Revised the patient admissions criteria to include only those who are most likely to benefit from the LTACH environment—thus ensuring improved outcomes for patients and financial viability for the facility

-- Moved patient satisfaction from 82% to 90%
+- Patient satisfaction increased to 90%

 About Community Hospital Corporation

-Community Hospital Corporation owns, manages and consults with hospitals through three distinct organizations – CHC Hospitals, CHC Consulting and CHC ContinueCARE, which share a common purpose to guide, support and enhance the mission of community hospitals and healthcare providers.
+Community Hospital Corporation owns, manages and consults with hospitals through CHC Hospitals, CHC Consulting and CHC ContinueCARE, with the common purpose to guide, support and enhance the mission of community hospitals and healthcare providers.
 Based in Plano, Texas, CHC provides the resources and experience community hospitals need to improve quality outcomes, patient satisfaction and financial performance.
 For more information about CHC, please visit www.communityhospitalcorp.com.